How to get more sales and catch last-minute shoppers this Christmas

 – if any products are excluded

-- the expiry date – (There are currently no UK laws covering how long a gift voucher should last.
-The advice is generally that an ethical business should set a reasonable period in which the voucher can be redeemed, and that the expiry date (if you want to add one) should be clearly stated on both the certificate and the listing.)
+– the expiry date (Please check current UK laws covering how long a gift voucher should last.
+At the time of writing there is no legal time period and the advice is generally that an ethical business should set a reasonable period in which the voucher can be redeemed, and that the expiry date (if you want to add one) should be clearly stated on both the certificate and the listing)

 – whether the gift voucher can be extended